 MOD

-RESOLUTION 191 (REV. BUCHAREST, 2022)
+RESOLUTION 191 (REV. Doha, 2026)

 Strategy for the coordination of efforts among the three Sectors of the Union

-The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),
+The Plenipotentiary Conference of the International Telecommunication Union (Doha, 2026),

-noting
+recalling

 a) Resolution 71 (Rev. Bucharest, 2022) of this conference, on the strategic plan for the Union for 2024-2027;

-b) Resolution ITU-R 6-3 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly (RA), on liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T), and Resolution ITU-R 7-4 (Rev. Sharm el-Sheikh, 2019) of RA, on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);
+b) Resolution ITU-R 75 (Dubai, 2023) of the Radiocommunication Assembly (RA), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-c) Resolution 18 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on principles and procedures for the allocation of work to, and strengthening coordination and cooperation among, the ITU Radiocommunication Sector (ITU-R), ITU-T and ITU-D;
+c) Resolution 18 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly (WTSA), on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-d) Resolution 5 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on enhanced participation by developing countries in the activities of the Union;
+d) Resolution 5 (Rev. Baku, 2025) of the World Telecommunication Development Conference (WTDC), on enhanced participation by developing countries in the activities of the Union;

-e) Resolution 59 (Rev. Kigali, 2022) of WTDC, on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;
+e) Resolution 59 (Rev. Baku, 2025) of WTDC, on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest,

-f) the establishment of the Inter-Sector Coordination Group on issues of mutual interest (ISCG), set up under decisions of the Sector advisory groups, and of the Inter-Sectoral Coordination Task Force (ISC-TF), headed by the Deputy Secretary-General, to eliminate duplication of effort and optimize the use of resources,

 considering

 a) the purposes of the Union listed in Article 1 of the ITU Constitution;